 Solely for your convenience, this annual report contains translations of certain NT dollar amounts into U.S. dollars at specified rates.
-All translations from NT dollar to U.S. dollar amounts are made at the noon buying rate in the City of New York for cable transfers of NT dollars as certified for customs purposes by the Federal Reserve Bank of New York.
-Unless otherwise stated, the translation from NT dollars into U.S. dollars and from U.S. dollars into NT dollars has been made at the noon buying rate in effect on December 31, 2009, which was NT\$31.95 to US\$1.00.
+All translations from NT dollar to U.S. dollar amounts are made at the exchange rate as set forth in the statistical release of the Federal Reserve Board.
+Unless otherwise stated, the translation from NT dollars into U.S. dollars and from U.S. dollars into NT dollars has been made at the exchange rate in effect on December 30, 2010, which was NT\$29.14 to US\$1.00.
 No representation is made that the NT dollar or U.S. dollar amounts referred to in this annual report could have been or could be converted into U.S. dollar or NT dollar amounts, as the case may be, at any particular rate or at all.
 See "Risk Factors - We are subject to risks associated with international operations which may harm our business" for discussions on how fluctuating exchange rates could affect our profitability and your investment in us.
-On June 11, 2010, the noon buying rate was NT\$32.40 to US\$1.00.
+On June 24, 2011, the exchange rate was NT\$28.88 to US\$1.00.